wookey-project/wookeypedia/sphinx/source/tataouine/layout_usage.rst

 ------------------------

 Each device GPIO table entry is named after the GPIO name in the JSON file.
-This allows the device driver to use name instead of index in the device definition structure, avoiding any problem if GPIO order is modified in the JSON file.
+This allows the device driver to use names instead of indices in the device definition structure, avoiding any problem if GPIO order is modified in the JSON file.

 To this structure, the device IRQ(s) are also defined using preprocessing, and can